 Here’s a link to a map of this sculpture trail.
 In part 4 of this series my companion and myself visited ‘Hey Diddle Diddle’ which is in The Prinnels, West Swindon.
 I explained about spending the last twenty years seeing but not really ‘noticing’ that sculpture from the bus and

-I recently posted about the wheel sculptures that can be seen on the Old Town railway path: ‘There are five wheels, from the Old Town direction towards the railway and Wootton Bassett Road they are Earth, Air, Fire, Water and Conceive.
-Each wheel has two parts, a small wheel showing
+Old Town to West Swindon cycle path I recently posted about the wheel sculptures that can be seen on the Old town to West Swindon cycle path: ‘There are five wheels, from the Old Town direction towards the railway and Wootton Bassett Road they are Earth, Air, Fire, Water and

 Below is a link a map and some descriptions of the sculptures: The Sculpture Tour West Swindon In part 3 of this series I wrote about ‘White Horse Pacified’ a 1987 sculpture by Julie Livesey and created during an international artists exchange between Swindon and Lisbon, Portugal, funded by the Calouste